dehydratedpotato/dehydratedpotato/Privacy Policies/Coin_Fliporator_Privacy_Policy.md

 ### Disclosure of Your Personal Data
 The Company will not disclose your personal data since We do not collect any.
 ### Security of Your Personal Data
 There is no data to secure since We do not collect any.
-The only case in which we may obtain your information is if you contact us by email.
-In those situations, we do not harvest the information, we respond as necessary and then delete the emails.
+The only case in which we may obtain your information is if you contact Us by email.
+In those situations, We do not harvest the information, we respond as necessary and then delete the emails.
 Nothing is retained.
 ### Detailed Information on the Processing of Your Personal Data
-There is no processing of your Personal Data since we do not collect any.
+There is no processing of your Personal Data since We do not collect any.
 ### Children's Privacy
 Our Service collects no data, so child privacy is not at risk.
-The only case in which we may obtain your information is if your child contacts us by email.
+The only case in which We may obtain your information is if your child contacts Us by email.
 In those situations, we do not harvest the information, we respond as necessary and then delete the emails.
 Nothing is retained.
 ### Links to Other Websites
 Our Service may contain links to other websites that are not operated by Us.
 If You click on a third party link, You will be directed to that third party's site.
 We strongly advise You to review the Privacy Policy of every site You visit.